csdevignes/trec-coding/README.md

 * * maybe max/min intensity, or number of pixel below/above a certain threshold.
 * Add the possibility to take a picture of the scanned result sheet
 * * Need improvement of box detection even with variation in sheet dimension : try SAM or keras CV module
-* Model page : problems with number of error
+* Problem with number of errors, predictes labels in Model/correction pages:
-* Model : separate labels from the rest
-* Correction page : problems with predicted labels
-* Correction : problem with error numbers
+* * Try distinct label names in session state

 ### Deep learning aspects